Why should I choose to work with IARC through my surrogacy journey?

-At IARC, our focus is to take care of every single aspect of your journey so you may focus on enjoying your journey with your intended parents.
+At IARC, our focus is to take care of every single aspect of your surrogacy journey so you may focus on enjoying your journey and relationship with your intended parents.
 We take care of all of the little details and keep you constantly updated so you never feel alone and know you are always supported.
 When you join IARC, you are not just a name or number to us.
 You are a part of our IARC family.
 We have an online support group, and we plan surrogate appreciation events twice a year to keep in touch with everyone both while they are in a journey and beyond.
 We pride ourselves on being experts in surrogacy, with attorneys and other professionals on staff who oversee each individual program to minimize risks for you and the intended parents.
 Each and every member of our staff is here because they are committed to our passion to “improve the world by creating loving families.”
 Our work truly comes from the heart!
 We believe in what we do, and we care about making everyone’s journey one to remember.
 We are not only helping create families, but we are also building relationships that hopefully last a lifetime.
 We hope you will consider IARC as part of your extended family as well!

 What are the requirements for becoming a surrogate?